edvisor-io/web-client-e2e/README.md

 5. Run `gulp`

+Ok, setup is done!

 ### Almost ready to run tests.
 To get the test tools.
-You'll need to:
+You'll need Protractor (and maybe Selenium if not using DirectConnect):

 1. Install Protractor globally with `npm install -g protractor`

 2. Webdriver-manager will be installed with the above.
 Now run `Webdriver-manager update`.

-3. Navigate to the directory containing the conf.js of your desired test.
-Run test with `protractor conf.js`.
+This is for Selenium.

 ## "These need to be running when doing tests!" said the 🤖 happily:

-1. Selenium: Run `webdriver-manager start`.
+1. Are you using DirectConnect or Selenium?
+If Selenium: Protractor may start a standalone Selenium server.
+Otherwise run `webdriver-manager start`.
+Check that conf.js points to this Selenium server.
 Doesn’t matter where from.

-2. MariaDB: Run `mysql.server start`
+Terminal will stay running.
+If DirectConnect, check that directConnect: 'true' in `conf.js`.

+2. Are you running it on localhost?
+You'll need a database.
+We use MariaDB.
+Run `mysql.server start`, one time.
+Will need to rerun when machine is restarted.
+FYI, `mysql.server stop` and `mysql.server restart`.

-3. Gulp: Run `gulp` from api-server repo.
+3. Are you running it against on the localhost?
+If so, run `gulp` from api-server repo.
+Will keep running in terminal.

+### Running the tests

+Navigate to the directory containing the conf.js of your desired test.
+Run test with `protractor protractor.conf.js`.

+#### Option A: Running all tests (long)
+- `protractor protractor.conf.js` will run all tests.

+#### Option B: Running a set/suite of tests (Medium!) (coming soon)
+- Options are: invoices, partners, quotes, settings, students - this runs all tests involving each suite
+- `protractor protractor.conf.js --suite agency` change 'agency' to whatever app you want to test

+#### Option C: Running one specific test (short) (coming soon)
+- `protractor protractor.conf.js --specs agency/student_profile_spec.js`

 ## Do this, when there's new code in the web-client 🌱 😎 :

-1. Navigate to the web-client repo and run `./bin/edvisor build -s client`.
+1. Navigate to the web-client repo and `git pull`.

+2. Run `./bin/edvisor build -s client`.

+## To interact with the database:

+1. `mysql -u root`

+2. Update with Stripe token to stop Stripe errors.

+## When you want to reset the database:

+1. Make sure the database is running.
+If not, `mysql.server start`.

+2. Then go into `.env` and make sure database is local.

+3. Then reset the database by running `./bin/edvisor full-reset`

 ## Useful Docs (🆓 stuff to put out and prevent pesky 🔥🔥🔥)